sgutierrez8c54/codeserv/Connecting-Devices-to-a-Control-or-Expansion-Hub.md

 | 6.
 Turn off the switch and verify that the Hub is off.
 Note that the Hub’s LED should not be illuminated.<br/><br/><p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/Connecting12VStep6.jpg" width="350"></p> |

 ### Connecting a Motor to the Hub
 The Hub can drive up to four (4) 12V DC motors per Hub.
 The Hub uses a type of electrical connector known as a 2-pin JST VH connector.
-Currently, the FIRST-approved 12V DC motors are equipped with Anderson Powerpole connectors.
-An adapter cable is used to connect the Anderson Powerpole connectors to the Hub motor port.
+Many of the FIRST-approved 12V DC motors are equipped with Anderson Powerpole connectors.
+An adapter cable can be used to connect the Anderson Powerpole connectors to the Hub motor port.
 <p align="center">

 <img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/ftc_app/images/MotorRig.jpg" width="350">